harrygfox/personas/README.md

 The **gh-pages** branch is compiled and has no `README.md`.
 This is because harp compiles all pre-processors and clears the destination folder, which for github pages' purposes, is the root.

 For production please follow these steps:
+---

-1. fetch the gh-pages branch / pull for updates to the branch.
+Fetch the gh-pages branch / pull for updates to the branch.

-2. pull and merge the updated master branch (after any pull requests have been resolved) into the gh-pages branch 2.1.
-If, when you run `git merge master` you receive the following message:
+Pull and merge the updated master branch (after any pull requests have been resolved) into the gh-pages branch

+  *If, when you run* `git merge master` *you receive the following message:*
   ```
   CONFLICT (modify/delete): README.md deleted in HEAD and modified in master.
 Version master of README.md left in tree.
   Automatic merge failed; fix conflicts and then commit the result.
   ```
-  then simply remove the readme with `rm README.md` stage the removal for commit with `git add README.md` and commit all changes.
+  *then simply remove the readme with* `rm README.md` *stage the removal for commit with* `git add README.md` *and commit all changes.*

-3. from the root run
+From the root run
     `$ harp compile _personas ./`

-4. commit and push to the remote gh-pages branch
+Commit and push to the remote gh-pages branch

 **NEVER run the `compile` command on master**.
 The command must be treated as a final step before publishing.